We Believe ………..

 - Petitioner makes the prayer.
 All phones are shut off on silent, and there should be no interuptions unless of fire, medical emergency, or other exigency.
 A moment of silence after the prayer finishes for reflection.

 - Beginning of the Liturgy for Shabbat

 - Rotation of Teachers – The teacher for this Shabbat gives a not more than 30 minutes, teaching on a topic that YHWH has laid on their heart with at least 5 scriptures to back up their teaching.
 During this teaching, there should be no questions.
 Please have pad and pen handy to write down questions.
-NO questions during the teaching until *After* the teaching is concluded.
-After the teaching, the floor will be opened to questions and the teacher will answer them or defer them to others.

 - We will take a break before the Torah readings of not more than 10 minutes.

 - Reconvene for readings.
 Torah readings to incorporate the first five books of Moses *unchangeable*.
 Haf-Torah explores chapters in a book determined by the elders beforhand to be useful for this time.
 Enoch I is the current book.
 Chapters from a book in the Renewed Covenant scriptures Matthew-Revelation.
 One (or two) chapter/s at a time will be read and expounded.
 No questions during this the actual reading.
 Write your questions down on lined paper or write the citation that we can go back to and discuss at the end of every chapter this will occur.